Amazon Gated Categories List and Advice

 Prohibited Product Claims Policy

 Another buzz term that you may be aware of is Amazon’s prohibited product claims policy.
-This is a policy in place by Amazon that prohibits the sale of any products that claim to treat, cure, prevent, or mitigate diseases in both humans and animals without proper FDA approval.
+This is a policy in place by Amazon that prohibits selling any products that claim to treat, cure, prevent, or mitigate diseases in both humans and animals without proper FDA approval.

 This means that if you have something that can help with things like Cancer, COVID-19, Alzheimer’s, Autism, and even obesity, you cannot state as such unless the FDA has approved it.

-If you are caught marketing your product as such without the right approvals, then it is seen as untrustworthy and misleading.
+If you are caught marketing your product without the right approvals, it is seen as untrustworthy and misleading.

 Amazon will halt your account for violating the policy, leading to either suspension or banning unless you can provide them with the FDA cleared data backing it up.